abooij/haskell-wayland/README.md

 Uh... these are what you'd expect.

 ## TODO ##
-- bind to wl_registry.bind
+- prettify binding to wl_registry.bind (ie make more type-safe, add haskell documentation, etc)
-- add "default" proxy destructors
 - fix exposed symbols
 - some kind of fancy FRP library binding?
 - write documentation strings from .protocol files into haddock???